Welcome to my newest series, The Wanderland Guide to Travel Planning. This is the fourth post in a multi-part series!.

 Agoda is my go-to for booking hotels and guesthouses in Southeast Asia.
 You simply can’t escape the region without using it at least once!
 Many of its listings are found only on Agoda, and have no other web presence — hence, its selection simply can’t be beat.
 Early booking discounts can be huge, and many reservations have free cancellation (those that don’t are clearly labeled) so you can maintain some flexibility while still scoring great deals on amazing places, like the $15 bungalow, below, that I love so much I’ve stayed in twice in Pai, Thailand.

-And being loyal to one of those sites does pay off — I’m up to 7 out of 10 hotel night stays needed for a free night’s stay!
+And being loyal to one or two of those sites does pay off — I’m up to 7 out of 10 hotel night stays needed for a free night’s stay!
 Booking a hostel stay for two?
 (Yup, you can book some hostel dorms!)
 Each person’s reservation will count towards a free night, allowing you to earn a free stay in half the time.
 One thing to watch out for — bookings made using a discount code or a coupon are not eligible for Hotels.com Rewards.
 I learned this the hard way after a coupon code worth a measly $11 invalidated an expensive two-night stay at the Ace Hotel and Swim Club, shown below, towards my rewards account.

 Travelzoo is one of my favorite resources around for hotel deals, specifically when it comes to my favorite guilty travel pleasure, Sin City.
 While you can browse offers on their site anytime, their weekly newsletter, released on Wednesdays, features some of the deepest discounts in travel, specifically for Caribbean all-inclusives and big cities like Las Vegas.
 I’ve left other travelers gasping with the deals I’ve scored on Vegas hotel rooms at Vdara, The Flamingo, shown below, and SLS (though I ended up cancelling the ladder, a painless and fee-free process).
 Once I book a flight, I simply sit tight and wait for a deal to roll around — if I were in the business of booking an all inclusive, I’d do the same.
 Pick a week, block it out and snap up the first crazy offer to land in my inbox.
 But book quickly!
 Top 20 Deals (the ones released in the Wednesday newsletter) sell out super quickly.